falkhevichiosif/picoinproject/docs/whitepaper_en.md

 ---

-# 3. Solution
+## 3. Solution

-Picoinproject provides an opportunity to participate in global investments through the PICoin token, which directly reflects the value of the fund.
+Picoinproject provides an opportunity to participate in a global investment-oriented ecosystem through the PICoin token.

-Participants benefit from the growth of the fund’s capitalization and can sell tokens on the market, gaining profit from their market value.

-Transparency and automation through blockchain technology make participation secure and simple.
+The long-term value of PICoin is intended to be influenced by the growth and development of the fund, the value of its underlying assets, and market demand for the token.

+Participants may acquire, hold, and trade PIC tokens through supported platforms and decentralized markets.
+The market value of the token is determined by supply and demand and is not guaranteed by the project.

+Blockchain technology is used to promote transparency, verifiability, and accessibility within the ecosystem.

 ---